 Socket: AMD socket TR4 | Chipset: X399 | Graphics Output: HDMI/DP | Audio: SupremeFX 8-Channel High Definition Audio CODEC S1220 | Form Factor: E-ATX

-As impactful as its name sounds, it packs a strong punch of premium features to assist AMD’s thread ripper 2 processors.
-Starting off with its bodacious connectivity, it entails three NVMe M.2 drives, up to 64 x PCIe lanes, U.2 connector, and they’ve included Aquantia 10 gigabit LAN networking to the board.
-ROG DIMM allows for the expansion of the two M.2 slots (with thermal pads) and has heatsinks to prevent throttling.
-They’ve deployed a massive heatsink over the VRMs having two tiny fans, which kick in once VRM temperature exceeds 60 degrees.
+As impactful as its name sounds, the Zenith packs a strong punch of premium features to assist AMD’s thread ripper processors.
+Starting off with its connectivity, it entails three NVMe M.2 drives, up to 64 x PCIe lanes, U.2 connector, and they’ve included Aquantia 10 gigabit LAN networking as well.
+ROG DIMM allows for the expansion of the two M.2 slots.
+They’ve deployed a massive heatsink over the VRMs having two tiny fans.
+These kick in once the VRM temperature exceeds 60 degrees.
 Moreover, it has support for up to 124 GBs of DDR4 memory running at 3200MHz.
-The built in WiFi supports decent transfer speeds of 1.7 gigabits per second, certainly a remarkable upgrade over the previous version.
+This is debatable since many argue 64 GB is more than enough.
+The built-in WiFi supports decent transfer speeds of 1.7 gigabits per second.

-Need I even throw any light on the impressive BIOS and the renown FanXpert which allows automatic overclocking profiles for optimum OC performance.
-Lastly, it has the very own ASUS Aura Synch RGB lighting through two addressable headers and one RGB header to satiate your aesthetic needs.
+Lastly, it has the very own ASUS Aura Sync RGB lighting through two addressable headers and one RGB header to satiate your aesthetic needs.
 For the audio system, they’ve employed Supreme FX Japanese Audio capacitors.
 ASUS has added an interesting novelty to the board, the OLED panel, this panel displays the stats of your CPU temperatures and you can get it animated and whatnot.

-To conclude, it is everything an OC freak could ask for.
+To conclude, it is everything a Ryzen Overclock freak could ask for.
 All the premium set of features along with its 8 phase VRM with doublers keep the temperature in check.